-Suspension and restriction will also result when a Practicum/Internship student fails to adhere to the policies and standards outlined in this course syllabus such as those stipulated in the Standards for Practicum student Conduct, and includes instances when they do not follow oral and written directives which they are given by faculty and/or onsite supervisors.
+Suspension and restriction will also result when a Practicum/Internship student fails to adhere to the policies and standards outlined in this course syllabus such as those stipulated in the Standards for Practicum student Conduct, and includes instances when they do not follow oral and written directives which they are given by faculty and/or on-site supervisors.

-Violation of Doane College standards and policies, as they are stated in the Graduate and Advanced Studies Catalog, the MAC Student Handbook, and the Clinical Training Handbook may also result in suspension or restriction.
+Violation of Doane College standards and policies, as they are stated in the College Catalogue or Graduate Program publications such as the MAC Student Handbook, may also result in suspension or restriction.